Ballad of a Soldier: Plot

-When he attempts to board a freight car of an army supply train, Alyosha is stopped by Gavrilkin, a sentry.
-However, a bribe of a can of beef eases Gavrilkin's fear of his lieutenant, a "beast".
-Shura (Zhanna Prokhorenko) later sneaks aboard as well, but when she sees him, she becomes frightened and tries to jump off the speeding train.
-Alyosha stops her from risking her life.
-She tells him she is going to see her fiancé, a pilot who is recuperating in a hospital.
-As the hours pass, she loses her fear and mistrust of him.
+When Alyosha attempts to board a freight car of an army supply train, he is stopped by Gavrilkin, a sentry, who says he has a "beast" of a lieutenant who will not tolerate stowaways.
+A bribe of a can of beef soon eases Gavrilkin's concern.
+A young civilian named Shura later sneaks aboard the freight car as well.
+When she sees she's alone in the car with Alyosha, she is terrified and tries to jump off the speeding train.
+He prevents her from risking her life.
+She tells him she is going to visit her fiancé, a pilot recuperating in a hospital.
+As the hours pass, she loses her fear and mistrust of Alyosha.
 Gavrilkin spots the civilian stowaway, forcing Alyosha to bribe him anew.
-When the lieutenant discovers the unauthorized passengers, he lets them remain aboard and even makes Gavrilkin return the bribe.
+When the "beastly" lieutenant discovers the unauthorized passengers, he lets them remain aboard and even makes Gavrilkin return the bribe.

-At one stop, Alyosha gets out to fetch some water, but the train leaves without him.
-Frantic, he gets a lift to the next station from an old woman truck driver.
-He is too late; the train has already departed.
-However, Shura got off and is waiting for him.
+At one stop, while Alyosha is out of the car fetching water, the train leaves without him.
+Frantic to be reunited with Shura, he gets a lift to the next station from an old woman truck driver, but he is too late; the train already departed.
+However, Shura has gotten off the train and is waiting for him.
 The couple then go to see Pavlov's wife.
-They discover that she is living with another man and leave.
-Alyosha returns, takes back the soap he had given her, and gives it instead to Pavlov's invalid father.
+They find she is living with another man.
+They grudgingly hand her the soap, and exit her apartment in a huff.
+Alyosha reconsiders and returns to the apartment to take back the soap.
+He delivers it instead to Pavlov's invalid father.

-When they finally part, Shura confesses she lied; there was no fiancé, only an aunt.
-Alyosha realizes too late, after his train departs, that when Shura said she had no one, she was telling him that she loves him.
-His train is stopped by a blown-up bridge and set on fire by German bombers.
+When Alyosha and Shura must finally part, she confesses she lied: there is no fiancé, only an aunt.
+Alyosha realizes too late, after his train departs, that when Shura said she had no one, she was telling him she loves him.
+His train is halted by a blown-up bridge and set on fire by German bombers.
 With time running out, Alyosha rafts across the river and persuades another truck driver to give him a ride to his rural village, Sosnovka.
 He gets to see his mother only for a few minutes before having to make his way back to his unit.
 His mother vows to wait for him.
 The voiceover tells us that while he could have gone far in life if he had lived, he will always be remembered simply as a Russian soldier.